RMITLibrary/easy_cite/markdown/rmitharvard.md

 ###### start-subtype-content

+Only cite the host(s) in the in-text reference (quote or paraphrase), not the producer.
+Both the producer and host(s) are included in the reference list entry.

 #### In-text reference: Direct quotes

 A direct quote is when you are using the exact words of the work.
 Put direct quotes between single inverted commas (quotation marks).